ziyezhu92/seainfo6150/assignments/final-project.md

 `onChange={setProductOption.bind(null, 'hasTrunkMonkey')}`

-If a user chooses to add a trunk monkey, they then need to choose which one.

-A user much select one of the following types: capuchin, spider, rhesus, macaque, baboon
+If a user chooses to add a trunk monkey, they then need to select one of the following types: capuchin, spider, rhesus, macaque, baboon

 **These trunk monkeys can be found in `values` under `trunkMonkey` in `src/data/options.json`.
 Each has a corresponding image that must be displayed along with the option.**